krasimir/navigo/README.md

 }
 ```

 You may specify only one (or both) hooks.
 The `before` hook accepts a function which you *must* invoke once you finish your job.
-Here are couple of examples:
+Here is an examples:

 ```
 router.on(